Prison Officer Assessment Day – 2021 Success Guide

 - Integrity – Do you believe in doing the right thing?
 Will you report unreasonable behaviour?

 - Suspending Judgement – Are you able to listen without interrupting?
 Are you able to comprehend the whole situation before deciding on the best course of action?

-All scenarios will be based on situations that could arise when carrying out your job but they will not necessarily be Prison Officer-based.
+All role-play scenarios will be based on situations that could arise when carrying out your job but they will not necessarily become a Prison Officer-based role play.

 This is a helpful video from NOMS: